katiearrambide/psy1903/outside-resources/week8.md

 ## AI Prompts
-+ what does counter do
++ what does counter do in javascript

 ## Outside Sites
 + none